Yoctol/bottender/docs/the-basics-session.md

 context.state; // { count: 1, myObject: {} }
 ```

-But if you want to do a deeper merge, you need to do it explicitly:
+If you want to do a deeper merge, you need to do it explicitly:

 ```js
 context.setState({